"

 3. Describe the differences among factors contributing to employee motivation and how these differ from factors contributing to dissatisfaction.

-4. Describe need for achievement, power, and affiliation, and identify how these acquired needs affect work behaviour.
+4. Describe the need for achievement, power, and affiliation, and identify how these acquired needs affect work behaviour.

 5. Describe how intrinsic and extrinsic factors influence motivation at work.